 WisCon’s commitment to feminism is also reflected in our processes.
 Meetings, decision-making processes, program development, and guest of honor choice all reflect a commitment to feminist ideals of equality, respect for everyone’s right to be heard, and the obligation to hold each other accountable for what we say.
 WisCon’s commitment to feminist process means that we reject hierarchies of oppression, recognizing that “the need…to nurture each other is not pathological but redemptive.” (paraphrased from Audre Lorde’s essay, “The Master’s Tools Will Never Dismantle the Master’s House,” which can be found in her collection Sister/Outsider.)

 For 35 years, WisCon has aimed high.
 By our long existence and commitment to our goals, we have changed the face of science fiction and we will continue to do so.
 When we make mistakes, we keep working to improve.
-WisCon’s commitment to feminist science fiction and feminist process is a commitment to ensuring that our future is not just for not just white, well-off, able-bodied, straight men, but rather includes everyone.
+WisCon’s commitment to feminist science fiction and feminist process is a commitment to ensuring that our future is not just for white, well-off, able-bodied, neurotypical, straight men, but rather includes everyone.